fortyoneplustwo/slate-stamps/README.md

 3. It wraps the block’s children inside a stamped element, passing in the stamp data.

-### Splitting a Stamped Line
+## Splitting a stamped line

 If a stamped line is split, two new stamped lines are created, with the content divided between them.
 The `onStampInsert` callback is triggered again to fetch the stamp data for the newly created line after the split.

-### Pasting Text from Outside
+## Pasting text from outside

-When text is pasted from outside the editor, the plugin normalizes the pasted content by splitting the block at all newline characters.
+When text is pasted from outside the editor, the plugin [normalizes](https://docs.slatejs.org/concepts/11-normalizing) the pasted content by splitting the block at all newline characters.
 If the split block is a stamped line, the resulting splits will also be stamped and retain the same stamp data.

-# Customizing Behavior
+# Customizing behavior

-As with many plugins, you can customize the behavior of the editor by overriding its methods.
+As with many plugins, you can customize the behavior of the editor by [overriding its methods](https://docs.slatejs.org/concepts/07-editor#overriding-behaviors).

 # Assumptions
 To ensure proper functionality, all block elements that can contain leaf or inline elements **must** have a `type` property.
 Without this, the plugin may behave unexpectedly or throw errors.

 # Resources
 There is an example project in the `example/` directory.
-To run it:
+To run it locally:

 1. Clone this repository.
 2. Run `pnpm install` and `pnpm build` in the root directory.